runatlantis/helm-charts/README.md

 - [Testing the Deployment](#testing-the-deployment)

 ## Introduction
 This chart creates a single pod in a StatefulSet running Atlantis.
-Atlantis persists Terraform [plan files](https://www.terraform.io/docs/commands/plan.html) and [lock files](https://www.terraform.io/docs/state/locking.html) to disk for the duration of a Pull/Merge Request.
+Atlantis persists Terraform [plan files](https://www.terraform.io/docs/commands/plan.html) and [lockfiles](https://www.terraform.io/docs/state/locking.html) to disk for the duration of a Pull/Merge Request.
 These files are stored in a PersistentVolumeClaim to survive Pod failures.

 ## Prerequisites
 - Kubernetes 1.9+